ruilinWho/ruilinWho/README.md

 Hello, I am RuiLin Hu (胡瑞麟).

-I'm from the School of Computer Science at Beihang University and will soon be enrolling at Tsinghua University in 2024.

-Currently, I focus on developing Text-to-SQL methods and Retrieval-Augmented Language models.
+I'm a master student from Tsinghua University (Computer Science department, [DBgroup](https://dbgroup.cs.tsinghua.edu.cn/ligl/index.html)).

+Currently, my research interest include:

+- Developing Text-to-SQL methods
+- QA methods on tabular data
+- Retrieval-Augmented Systems

-If you would like to discuss anything with me, feel free-free-free to contact me on WeChat at "RuilinWho".
+If you would like to discuss anything with me, feel free to contact me on WeChat at "RuilinWho".